espocrm/documentation/docs/administration/backup-and-restore.md

 sudo crontab -l -u www-data
 ```

-More details about configuring crontab for EspoCRM are described [here](server-configuration.md#setting-up-crontab).
+More details about configuring crontab see [here](server-configuration.md#setting-up-crontab).